leanprover/fp-lean/functional-programming-lean/src/programs-proofs/insertion-sort.md

 ```

 A bit of cleverness is required to check whether the instrumentation actually works.
-First off, the Lean compiler aggressively inlines function calls.
+First off, the Lean compiler aggressively optimizes function calls away when all their arguments are known at compile time.
-Simply writing a program that applies `insertionŚort` to a large array is not sufficient, because the resulting compiled code may contain only the sorted array as a constant.
+Simply writing a program that applies `insertionSort` to a large array is not sufficient, because the resulting compiled code may contain only the sorted array as a constant.
 The easiest way to ensure that the compiler doesn't optimize away the sorting routine is to read the array from `stdin`.
 Secondly, the compiler performs dead code elimination.
 Adding extra `let`s to the program won't necessarily result in more references in running code if the `let`-bound variables are never used.